 I Switched from Mint.com to Pageonce.
 Maybe You Should Too.

+[Update: As of May 2013, Pageonce has officially changed the name of its app and service to Check.]
 For more than a decade, I was a faithful user of Quicken, Intuit’s desktop personal finance program.
 I stopped using it in 2008 after Mint.com came along, giving me the ability to monitor all my accounts from one simple, attractive, mobile-friendly app.